NAV

 Recruitment Complexity Index

-Both endpoints return a Recruitment Complexity Index (also known as the scarcity index) as part of their labour market analytics.
+Both endpoints return a Recruitment Complexity Index as part of their labour market analytics.
 This section explains what the index measures, what the individual dimensions mean, and how to interpret them.

 What the Index Measures